 “I agree with you Marceline, but I don’t understand what you just said.
 However; as far as I can see, this summer is about to burst forth for me as well, Marceline; do you mind if this Vermont Yankee joins you.”

 “At the waist, or in a two-girl song fest, Sarah, ha, ha?”

 “Funny girl; I’d like to just sing along, Marceline.”

 “Okay Sarah; but I if I get silly, just consider it an expression of my release from ‘liberal’ intellectual prison.
 We’ve been cooped up too long; now it’s time to fly!”

 “I agree, Marceline; but let’s not get arrested for disturbing the peace.”

 Then they began to sing each song, piecing together bits they remembered and reinforcing memory with the magic of reflection and repetition.
 As they, both sang louder and louder they became more accustomed to the words and melodies with each chorus.

 The air around the Corvette, trying hard to keep up with their enthusiasm, reverberated with the two girl’s sonic joy.
 Marceline even tried to match Sarah’s powerful semi-professional delivery by singing in an ever more expressive tone.

-And when they caught their breaths and laughed so hard, they almost choked, had to settle down several times to recompose themselves.
+And when they caught their breaths and laughed so hard, they almost, choked and had to settle down several times to recompose themselves and start again.

 Toward the end of their self-performances, on an empty stretch of California’s Route 128, Marceline signaled to pass a large oil tanker truck, the driver acknowledged her request by blinking his brake lights and slowing his huge Cummings Diesel engine down to let them pass.